-§ 200.466 Scholarships and student aid costs.
+§200.466 Scholarships and student aid costs.

-- (a) Costs of scholarships, fellowships, and other programs of student aid at IHEs are allowable only when the purpose of the Federal award is to provide training to selected participants and the charge is approved by the Federal awarding agency.
-However, tuition remission and other forms of compensation paid as, or in lieu of, wages to students performing necessary work are allowable provided that: - (1) The individual is conducting activities necessary to the Federal award:
+(a) Costs of scholarships, fellowships, and other programs of student aid at IHEs are allowable only when the purpose of the Federal award is to provide training to selected participants and the charge is approved by the Federal awarding agency.
+However, tuition remission and other forms of compensation paid as, or in lieu of, wages to students performing necessary work are allowable provided that:

+(1) The individual is conducting activities necessary to the Federal award;

-- (2) Tuition remission and other support are provided in accordance with established policy of the IHE and consistently provided in a like manner to students in return for similar activities conducted under Federal awards as well as other activities; and - (3) During the academic period, the student is enrolled in an advanced degree program at a non-Federal entity or affiliated institution and the activities of the student in relation to the Federal award are related to the degree program; - (4) The tuition or other payments are reasonable compensation for the work performed and are conditioned explicitly upon the performance of necessary work; and - (5) It is the IHE's practice to similarly compensate students under Federal awards as well as other activities. - (b) Charges for tuition remission and other forms of compensation paid to students as, or in lieu of, salaries and wages must be subject to the reporting requirements in §200.430 Compensation-personal services, and must be treated as direct or indirect cost in accordance with the actual work being performed.
+(2) Tuition remission and other support are provided in accordance with established policy of the IHE and consistently provided in a like manner to students in return for similar activities conducted under Federal awards as well as other activities; and

+(3) During the academic period, the student is enrolled in an advanced degree program at a non-Federal entity or affiliated institution and the activities of the student in relation to the Federal award are related to the degree program;

+(4) The tuition or other payments are reasonable compensation for the work performed and are conditioned explicitly upon the performance of necessary work; and

+(5) It is the IHE's practice to similarly compensate students under Federal awards as well as other activities.

+(b) Charges for tuition remission and other forms of compensation paid to students as, or in lieu of, salaries and wages must be subject to the reporting requirements in §200.430, and must be treated as direct or indirect cost in accordance with the actual work being performed.
 Tuition remission may be charged on an average rate basis.
-See also §200.431 Compensation-fringe benefits.
+See also §200.431.

+[78 FR 78608, Dec.
+26, 2013, as amended at 85 FR 49569, Aug.
+13, 2020]

-§ 200.467 Selling and marketing costs.
+§200.467 Selling and marketing costs.

-Costs of selling and marketing any products or services of the non-Federal entity (unless allowed under §200.421 Advertising and public relations.) are unallowable, except as direct costs, with prior approval by the Federal awarding agency when necessary for the performance of the Federal award.
+Costs of selling and marketing any products or services of the non-Federal entity (unless allowed under §200.421) are unallowable, except as direct costs, with prior approval by the Federal awarding agency when necessary for the performance of the Federal award.

-§ 200.468 Specialized service facilities.
+§200.468 Specialized service facilities.

-(a) The costs of services provided by highly complex or specialized facilities operated by the non-Federal entity, such as computing facilities, wind tunnels, and reactors are allowable, provided the charges for the services meet the conditions of either paragraphs (b) or (c) of this section, and, in addition, take into account any items of income or Federal financing that qualify as applicable credits under §200.406 Applicable credits.
+(a) The costs of services provided by highly complex or specialized facilities operated by the non-Federal entity, such as computing facilities, wind tunnels, and reactors are allowable, provided the charges for the services meet the conditions of either paragraph (b) or (c) of this section, and, in addition, take into account any items of income or Federal financing that qualify as applicable credits under §200.406.

-- (b) The costs of such services, when material, must be charged directly to applicable awards based on actual usage of the services on the basis of a schedule of rates or established methodology that: - (1) Does not discriminate between activities under Federal awards and other activities of the non-Federal entity, including usage by the non-Federal entity for internal purposes, and - (2) Is designed to recover only the aggregate costs of the services.
+(b) The costs of such services, when material, must be charged directly to applicable awards based on actual usage of the services on the basis of a schedule of rates or established methodology that:

+(1) Does not discriminate between activities under Federal awards and other activities of the non-Federal entity, including usage by the non-Federal entity for internal purposes, and

+(2) Is designed to recover only the aggregate costs of the services.
 The costs of each service must consist normally of both its direct costs and its allocable share of all indirect (F&A) costs.
-Rates must be adjusted at least biennially, and must take into consideration over/under applied costs of the previous period(s). - (c) Where the costs incurred for a service are not material, they may be allocated as indirect (F&A) costs. - (d) Under some extraordinary circumstances, where it is in the best interest of the Federal Government and the non-Federal entity to establish alternative costing arrangements, such arrangements may be worked out with the Federal cognizant agency for indirect costs.
+Rates must be adjusted at least biennially, and must take into consideration over/ under-applied costs of the previous period(s).

+(c) Where the costs incurred for a service are not material, they may be allocated as indirect (F&A) costs.

+(d) Under some extraordinary circumstances, where it is in the best interest of the Federal Government and the non-Federal entity to establish alternative costing arrangements, such arrangements may be worked out with the Federal cognizant agency for indirect costs.

+[78 FR 78608, Dec.
+26, 2013, as amended at 85 FR 49569, Aug.
+13, 2020]

-§ 200.469 Student activity costs.
+§200.469 Student activity costs.